Last visit: November 2013

 Mrs. RJG gets a monthly craving for their shrimp enchiladas, which she says are the best she's ever had - any city, any place.
 And the few times she's let me sneak in a bite, I can see her point.
 One thing that Anamia's does, and it seems like such a simple concept but so few do it, is they season the meat / fish before rolling them in the tortilla.
 That is to say, the shrimp could be eaten ala carte and still be delicious.
 Most places will just add plain boiled shrimp and hope the enchilada ingredients take over from there.
 Doesn't work.

 And to think I'm this far into the review without discussing the chips.
 Once again, Anamia's does not skimp on quality.
-Homemade crispy corn chips with a little favor added - and the salsa packs a punch with a strong chili pepper / garlic flavor.
+Homemade crispy chips with a great corn flavor on its own - and the salsa packs a punch with a strong chili pepper / garlic taste.
 It's a one of a kind salsa - I can give no better compliment than that.

 Anamia's started in Coppell in 1996 and has since branched out to Flower Mound and Southlake.
 The perfect local chain.
 Slow growth, very popular, and always delicious.
 The Southlake location is very easy to get to - take the Southlake Blvd exit from TX-114.
 Go west a couple of minutes - and it'll be on your right.
 It fronts a large strip mall area.
 Look for the Old Navy if you get lost.